SyncfusionExamples/TreeMap_GettingStarted_Android/README.md

 # TreeMap Getting Started Android

 This repository contains sample for how to get started with the [Syncfusion Xamarin.Android TreeMap](https://help.syncfusion.com/xamarin-android/sftreemap/getting-started) control.
+The TreeMap control provides a simple yet effective way to visualize flat or hierarchical data as clustered rectangles with a specific weighted attribute that determines the size of the rectangle.

 ## Syncfusion controls